-But you know what’s worse then being too hot?Being too cold, and I can’t even tell you the amount of times where I actually thought about lighting myself on fire to keep warm.
+But you know what’s worse then being too hot?Being too cold.
+I can’t even tell you the amount of times where I actually thought about lighting myself on fire to keep warm.
 Winter in my opinion is months and months of torture.
 I only enjoy it when I choose to take part.
 Like skiing, yep that’s a fun one.
 But having to walk from point A to point B, or starting my car in the am, those moments I want to punch frosty the snowman right in the throat.

 Turkey Vegetable Chili